 If you love traditional Greek pies with crispy phyllo and savoury fillings, then try my Spinach Leek and Feta pie (Spanakopita), Zucchini and Feta cheese pie (Kolokithopita) recipes.

 Why not also try my Mini Tiropitakia (Greek Baked Feta Cheese Triangles), which are perfect as starters and for those school packed lunches.

-If you want a meaty pie, then try my Homemade Greek Chicken Pie (Kotopita).
+If you want an authentic meaty pie, then try my Kimadopita (Greek ground meat phyllo pie) or Homemade Greek Chicken Pie (Kotopita).